panditanvita/MovieBot-aka-Chappie/README.md

 ***

 ***
-###tokeniser: tokenises and tags information from the customer
+###Tokeniser: tokenises and tags information from the customer

 ####tokeniser.py
 tokenizing, categorizing and tagging words done in here